papicella/snyk-iac-workshop/README.md

 In addition to the Snyk App UI we also have, snyk - CLI and build-time tool to find & fix known vulnerabilities in open-source dependencies and IaC configuration files.

-_Note: Please ensure you have the latest version of the Snyk CLI installed a version equal to or greater than the version below_
+_Note: Please ensure you have the latest version of the Snyk CLI installed a version equal to or greater than the version below. https://docs.snyk.io/features/snyk-cli/install-the-snyk-cli_

 ```bash
 $ snyk --version